 As far as Oxandrin.
 Toss it or give it back.
 Who knows what it is.
 Maybe the information you found was valid.
 Maybe it’s bull.
 Either way, it’s not going to make a difference.
 Certainly not long term.

 So here’s what you do:

-You’ll see the eBook cover and sign up box on the bottom of that page.
+You’ll see the eBook cover and sign up box on the right hand side of that page.